-- 1. At the command line on the Monitoring Station, go to the $\protect\operatorname{uptime}/mysql/bin\protectory$. - Connect to the up.time DataStore as the root user by executing the following: mysql -uroot -puptimerocks - 3.
+- 1. At the command line on the Monitoring Station, go to the <uptime>/mysql/bin directory. - Connect to the Uptime Infrastructure Monitor DataStore as the root user by executing the following: mysql -uroot -puptimerocks - 3.
 Once connected to the database, run the following statement: